All Episodes

 What are you afraid of that you feel the need to march?

-Here's one the First Amendment Defense Act, which is uh reminiscent of laws in North Carolina, I think it's HB two, which uh allows for discrimination on the basis of the case.
+Here's one, the First Amendment Defense Act, which is reminiscent of laws in North Carolina, I think it's HB2, which allows for discrimination on the basis of even having sex outside of marriage.

-Donald Trump dated more women in New York than probably any other bachelor in New York.
+This is something that Donald Trump dated more women in New York than probably any other bachelor in New York.

-Really, you think Donald Trump cares about people and what they do in their private bedrooms?
+You think Donald Trump cares about people and what they do in their private bedrooms?

-I well, this is my point.
+Well, this is my point.

-So you so then why are you protesting?
+So then why are you protesting?

 You're making my point.

-Tell me what he's you uh you won't answer.
+Tell me what he's answer.

-And this is not just a Trump.
+And this is not just a Trump defense.

-DC McAllister, help me out here.
+D.C.
+McAllister, help me out here.

 Yeah, there's no threats to women under the Trump administration.